 Appendix 1

 The table below sets out the hourly gender pay gap across a range of metrics as required by the Gender Pay Gap Information Act 2021.
-The data outlined below is based on extract data as at June 2022.
+The data outlined below is based on extract data as of June 2023.